 The running of the time for filing a notice of appeal is terminated as to all parties by a timely motion filed with the Presiding Disciplinary Judge by any party pursuant to the Colorado Rules of Civil Procedure hereafter enumerated in this sentence, and the full time for appeal fixed by this section (f) commences to run and is to be computed from the entry of any of the following orders made upon a timely motion under such rules: (1) granting or denying a motion under C.R.C.P.
 52 or 59, to amend or make additional findings of fact, whether or not an alteration of the judgment would be required if the motion is granted; (2) granting or denying a motion under C.R.C.P.
 59, to alter or amend the judgment; (3) denying a motion for a new hearing under C.R.C.P.
-59; (4) expiration of a court granted extension of time to file motion(s) for post-hearing relief under C.R.C.P.
+59; (4) expiration of a extension of time granted by the Presiding Disciplinary Judge to file motion(s) for post-hearing relief under C.R.C.P.
 59, where no motion is filed.
 The Hearing Board shall continue to have jurisdiction to hear and decide a motion under C.R.C.P.
 59 regardless of the filing of a notice of appeal, provided the C.R.C.P.
 59 motion is timely filed under C.R.C.P.
 59(a) and determined within the time specified in C.R.C.P.
-59(i).
+59(j).
 During such time, all proceedings in the Appellate Discipline Commission shall be stayed.
-A decision is entered within the meaning of this section (f) when it is entered pursuant to C.R.C.P.
-58. If notice of the entry of decision is transmitted to the parties by mail, the time for the filing of the notice of appeal shall commence from the date of the mailing of the notice.
+If the decision is transmitted to the parties by mail, the time for the filing of the notice of appeal shall commence from the date of the mailing of the decision.